webdriverio/webdriverio/SRS Document.md

 * Built in wait testing (WebdriverIO supports automatic and explicit waiting instuctions)
 * Extendable (It's easy to add assistance functions, as well as more complex sets and variations of existing instructions.)
 * Integration with CI tools (e.g. Jenkins, Bamboo, Github)
-* Readable syntax (WebdriverIO allows the user to run all instruction in sync mode which can improve the readibility.)
+* Readable syntax (WebdriverIO allows the user to run all instruction in *sync mode* which can improve the readibility.)
+* Open Sourcec project (WebdriverIO is a true open source project with transparent administration and ownership by the OpenJS Foundation, a non-profit organization.)

 ## 1.4 Acronyms and Definitions
 | Term | Description |